Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Chillo Frito Entero.
 A fried red snapper served whole with crispy skin, tender meat and squeezed with lime.
 It’s usually accompanied by fried plantains like tostones, mofongo or amarillos.

 Mofongo.
 Fried plantain mashed with garlic and butter.
 It’s often served plain or stuffed with an option of seafood.
-If prepared with bread fruit and yucca, it’s known as trifongo.
+If prepared with breadfruit and yucca, it’s known as trifongo.

 Pinchos.
 Grilled meats served on a stick often served at beaches or roadside kiosks.
 Our favorites are shark and shrimp.

 Coco Frio.
 A cold and freshly opened coconut.
-Drink the coconut water inside then the sweet meat inside.
+Drink the coconut water inside then eat the sweet meat inside.
 Alternatively, enjoy it with coconut rum to create a tropical cocktail

 Rum.
 Puerto Rico is unarguably the rum capital of the Caribbean with several distilleries and local brands served in bars across the island.
-Order it on the rocks, in a Pina Colada or other tropical cocktail.
+Order it on the rocks, in a Piña Colada or other tropical cocktail.

 Medalla.
-The island’s most popular local beer, recognizable by it’s small golden can.
+The island’s most popular local beer, recognizable by its small golden can.
 It has a light slightly nutty flavor and is served everywhere.
 Buy a 6 pack for the beach!

 Getting Around